Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Diagnostics

 • Another effective method for detecting thrombosis is angiography.
 A catheter with a special substance is inserted into the liver veins and a series of x-rays.
-Very often, along with a special solution, drugs are introduced that can not only detect, but also destroy a blood clot.
+Very often, along with a special solution, drugs are administered that can not only detect, but also destroy a blood clot.

 Treatment